shawngraham/cdh2020/content/en/docs/3-schedule.md

 weight: 3
 ---

 The six weeks of the course are divided into four parts.
-Each part involves completing to the best of your ability a series of exercises; you will document your progress in a log that you will keep online. **Log entries are required to be completed by the Sunday evening at the end of the relevant part.** Late work can be accepted *only* in consultation with Dr. Graham.
+Each part involves completing to the best of your ability a series of exercises; you will document your progress in a log that you will keep online. **Log entries are required to be completed by midnight at the end of the relevant part.** Late work can be accepted *only* in consultation with Dr. Graham.
 Otherwise, late work will not be graded nor accepted.
+(A few minutes/hours after midnight is _not late_.)

 + Part 1, Contextualizing Digital History; work is due by the end of day, May 10
 + Part 2, Wrangling Digital Data; work is due by the end of day, May 23